cbh6/cbh-dev-notes/javascript/jsES6.md

 - A great way to know how modules work in Javascript.
 - Not good for production purposes.
 - browser-sync for setting up a little server

+**Babel**

+- You only need webpack/browserify/systemjs... when using modules.
+If not, we can use babel.
+A simpler setup.
+- babel plugins
+- babel presets: a collection of plugins
+- babel-preset-env:

+> @babel/preset-env is a smart preset that allows you to use the latest JavaScript without needing to micromanage which syntax transforms (and optionally, browser polyfills) are needed by your target environment(s).
+This both makes your life easier and JavaScript bundles smaller!

+- babel configs: .babelrc or in package.json
+- babel-preset-react

+**Polyfills**

+- polyfill.io -> used with `<script>` tag.
+Detects your browser via user-agent and adds the needed polyfills
+- MDN polyfills
+- babel polyfills -> `npm install --save-dev babel-polyfill` and `import "babel-polyfill"` when using modules